frankiearzu/DSMTools/DSM_Telemetry/readme.md

 Tools include:

 * Blade Version:  Firmware and product version
-* Blade Servo Adjust
+* Blade Servo Adjust/Gyro Adjust
-* Blade Gyro Adjust
 * Blade Alpha6 Monitor
-* Plane AS3X Monitor
+* Plane AS3X-Legacy Monitor
 * TextGen  (Requires new EdgeTX 2.8.3 or later)
    - if you use the same stick and panic button combinations to enter Blade Servo or Gyro adjustment, some Blade receivers have a good TextGen menu to confiture them
 * Flight Log"